Skip to content

 onHidden("ML_COMMENT", &MyFormatter::formatComment);

-When the same AST type or hidden terminal rule is registered twice, the latest registration overrides the previous one.
+Registering the same AST type or hidden terminal rule twice overrides the previous registration.

-Most formatters should not override the global format(...) fallback.
-Register typed methods instead and let the formatter engine dispatch them while walking the AST.
+Don't override the global format(...) fallback.
+Register typed methods and let the formatter engine dispatch them as it walks the AST.

 Main entry points